-The cooling system consists of a radiator, surge tank, engine cooling circuit, charge air cooler circuit, the connecting hoses and connecting tubes.
-Cooling system capacity is approximately 24.6 l (26 qt).
-The radiator consists of two sections; the top section is the charge air cooler and the bottom section is the engine water cooler.
-The temperature is controlled by a 83°C (181°F) thermostat located between the top of the engine and the top of the radiator.
-At all times, the antifreeze/coolant should be properly inhibited against corrosion.
-It is recommended that a mixture of AFC-50/50 blended ethylene-glycol, low silicate, fully formulated, engine antifreeze/coolant concentrate and water which does not require a pre-charge of supplemental coolant additives (SCA) for use in initial fill of heavy duty liquid cooled internal combustion engines be used at all times.
+The cooling system consists of a radiator, surge tank, engine cooling circuit, charge air cooler circuit, connecting hoses, and connecting tubes.
+Cooling system capacity is approximately 24.6 I (26 qt).

+The radiator consists of the top section charge air cooler and bottom section engine water cooler.
+Temperature is controlled by a 83°C (181°F) thermostat located between top of the engine and top of the radiator.
+Antifreeze/coolant must be properly inhibited against corrosion.
+It is recommended a mixture of AFC-50/50 blended ethylene-glycol, low silicate, fully formulated, engine antifreeze/coolant concentrate and water which does not require a pre-charge of supplemental coolant additives (SCA) for use in initial fill of heavy duty liquid cooled internal combustion engines be used at all times.

 The crane is equipped with a cab hot water heater.
 Hot water is supplied by the engine coolant system through a strainer and two port water swivel to the cab heater.
-The strainer is a cleanable type and is located on the left side of the transmission by the rear engine/transmission mount.
+The strainer can be cleaned and is located on the left side of the transmission by the rear engine/transmission mount.
 Refer to Section 9 - LUBRICATION for service of the strainer.